 - Fresh chopped garlic

-- 2 C. Homemade rich turkey stock (Important!
-I usually let my turkey bones simmer in a crockpot for a day or so.)
+- 2 cups Homemade rich turkey stock (Important!
+I usually make a turkey bone broth)

 - Cajun seasoning (to taste)